adiman1/liveheartrate/Layer 1 - Data Source/source_explained.md

 ---

-Next, we’ll walk through how to subscribe to this data via Python and forward it to the cloud.
+Next, In Layer 2 - we’ll walk through how to subscribe to this data via Python and forward it to the cloud.